leileili1010/leetcode/Sort/75_sort_colors.md

 [75]: https://leetcode.com/problems/sort-colors/

-## Approach 1: using array to count numbers
+## Approach 1: using array to count numbers - counting sort
 - using array to count numbers (much faster than HashMap)
 - update the original array
 - time: O(n)